 - 1. I am a graduate of the University of British Columbia (1968) and hold a B.Sc. degree in Geophysics. - 2.
 I have been practicing my profession for the past 36 years, and have been active in the mining industry for the past 39 years. - 3.
-This report is compiled from data obtained from IP and resistivity surveys carried out by a crew of Geotronics Surveys headed by me over a portion of the Allies Property from November 16th to 22nd, 2004. - 4.
+This report is compiled from data obtained from IP and resistivity surveys over a portion of the Allies Property from November 16th to 22nd, 2004, and from IP/resistivity surveys as well as MMI soil sampling from May 4th to 27th, 2005.
+All work was carried out by a crew of Geotronics Surveys and headed by me. - 4.
 I do not hold any interest in New Dawn Holdings Ltd, nor in the Treadwell/Allies Property, nor in any other property of New Dawn, nor do I expect to be receiving any interest as a result of writing this report.

-David G. Mark, P.Geo.
-Geophysicist December 31, 2004
+FESSIO ROVINCE D.G.
+MARK BRITISH COLUMBIA SCIEN David G Mark, P.Geo.
+Geophysicist